kaedroho/wagtail/docs/advanced_topics/custom_tasks.rst

 Adding notifications
 ~~~~~~~~~~~~~~~~~~~~

-Wagtail's notifications are sent by ``wagtail.admin.mail.Notifier`` subclasses: callables intended to be connected to a signal.
+Wagtail's notifications are sent by ``wagtail.core.admin.mail.Notifier`` subclasses: callables intended to be connected to a signal.

 By default, email notifications are sent upon workflow submission, approval and rejection, and upon submission to a group approval task.